-- 3.1 The only change to the PDP sought by the submission is to the District Plan Maps.
-The changes sought include the exclusion of land subject to the requested LDRZ from the ONL landscape classification, the zoning of the subject land from proposed RZ to LDRZ, and the extension of UGB to include the requested LDRZ. - 3.2 The spatial extent of the requested LDRZ, as recommended by Mr. Espie, is attached to his evidence as Appendix 1.
+3.1 The only change to the PDP sought by the KRA submission is to the District Plan Maps.
+The changes sought include the rezoning of the subject land from proposed RZ to LDRZ, the extension of UGB to include the requested LDRZ and the exclusion of the requested LDRZ from the ONF/ONL landscape classification.
+I note that with respect to the later, it is my understanding that the ONL landscape classification automatically disappears upon zoning LDRZ pursuant to Part 6.4.1.2 of the PDP.